moia-dev/run-book-template/run-book-template.md

 > infrastructure and application code.
 In case it is needed, restore data from the most recent backup, as described above in the
 > `System backup and restore / Restore procedures` section.
 >
 > This recovery plan is verified at least once a year in December, and will be updated as needed.
+The last review and the last
+> verification date is documented at the bottom of this file.

 ### Deployment